gandalfoglia/gandalfoglia.github.io/index.md

 ## Why did I create this website?

 I always wanted to create my own website.
 I'm using it as my resume for now.
 For the tech-savvy among you, this site was designed with Retype as well as GitHub Pages.
-I feel like it's looks better than a WordPress website.
+I feel like it looks better than a WordPress website.
 In reality, Retype is better for creating documentations but still, it works !